 - Collaborate and coordinate with other GICHD sections.

 - An advanced university degree in development, economics, political sciences or any other relevant discipline.

-- 3-5 years of professional experience in human security, disarmament, small arms control and/or mine action programmes/projects in an international context
+- 5-10 years of professional experience in advisory or management functions in the nexus of human security, disarmament, small arms control and/or mine action in an international context.

 - A thorough knowledge and understanding of topics related to peace, security and development.